-Choosing soil for rosemary has never been the easiest thing for gardeners to manage, and a large number of rosemary plants have been sacrificed in the process.
+Choosing soil for rosemary has never been the easiest thing for gardeners to manage.
+Sadly, tons of rosemary plants have been sacrificed in the process.

-I’ve heard many troubling stories of people who ended up killing their rosemary by planting it in the wrong soil.
+I’ve heard many troubling stories about rosemary.
+People have killed their rosemary by planting it in the wrong soil.

-Yes, rosemary is notoriously delicate when it comes to its soil needs, but actually it’s not very hard to find the mix that best suits this wonderful herb.
+Yes, rosemary is notorious for being delicate with its soil needs.
+But actually, it’s not very hard to find the mix that best suits this wonderful herb.

-Below, you’ll find all the information I can give you to help choose the ideal soil for your own rosemary growing.
+Below, you’ll find all the information I can give you to help you choose the ideal soil for your rosemary growing.

-Hopefully, through reading this, you’ll see that it’s just a matter of understanding how this versatile herb grows in and reacts to, its environment.
+We hope through reading this, you’ll see it’s easier than you think.
+It’s a matter of understanding how this versatile herb grows in and reacts to its environment.

 Understanding Your Rosemary Soil Needs

-Of course, no plant at all grows well without the proper attention, but it does say something about the soil needs of rosemary.
+Of course, no plant grows well without the proper attention.
+But it does say something about the soil needs of rosemary.

 Rosemary doesn’t like your overflowing attention, especially when it comes to watering.
-Once you know this, you can begin to see that this herb absolutely loves well-drained soil.
+Once you know this, you can see that this herb loves well-drained soil.

-In fact, rosemary can quickly die in an over-moistened soil, which is understandable given that as a plant it originated in the dry sun of the Mediterranean.
+Rosemary can die in over-moistened soil.
+That’s understandable, given that it originated in the dry sun of the Mediterranean.

-Rosemary grows best when the soil surrounding its roots can trap a minimal amount of water and keep the air circulating smoothly underground.
+Rosemary grows best when the soil surrounding its roots can trap a minimal amount of water.
+The air must circulate smoothly underground, as well.

-Gardeners who grow rosemary outdoors will leave the plant without water for long periods of time in order to not suffocate the roots.
+Gardeners growing rosemary outdoors will leave the plant without water for an extended period.
+They’re hoping not to suffocate the roots.

-Generally speaking, rosemary does absolutely fine in gardens, although the soil there isn’t always the best.
+In general, rosemary does perfectly fine in gardens, but the soil there isn’t always the best.

-That’s because outdoor gardens tend to have a very deep structure and are always exposed to the air, so water is never really trapped.
+That’s because outdoor gardens tend to have a very deep structure.
+They are constantly exposed to the air, so water is never really trapped.

-On the other hand, rosemary plants that are being grown in containers or pots are an entirely different story.
+But rosemary plants grown in containers or pots are a different story.

-You simply can’t use that same garden soil in a pot with your rosemary and expect it to survive.
+You cannot use the same garden soil in a pot with your rosemary and expect it to survive.

-When you’re growing rosemary in pots, the first thing you need to do is to look after the drainage of the soil more extensively.
+When growing rosemary in pots, you must first look closely after the soil drainage.

-You also need to focus on how ‘rich’ the potting soil is; your rosemary can grow very slowly if the growing mix is devoid of the essential nutrients.
+You must also focus on how “rich” the potting soil is.
+Your rosemary can grow very slowly.
+This happens when the growing mix is devoid of the essential nutrients.

-It’s a little-known fact that rosemary can thrive in soil with a pH of anywhere between 6 and 8.
+It’s a little-known fact that rosemary can thrive in soil with a pH of anywhere between six and eight.

-In the next section, I outline two great combinations or mixes that can work as a suitable potting soil for your rosemary.
+In this next section, I outline two great combinations or mixes.
+These can work as a suitable potting soil for your rosemary.

 The Standard Mix: 2/3 Regular Potting Soil + 1/3 Perlite

-The simplest mix you can use is an adjusted regular potting soil, which is one of the most popular mixes for rosemary used by gardeners.
+The simplest mix you can use is an adjusted regular potting soil.
+That is one of the most popular mixes for rosemary used by gardeners.

-Any high-quality potting soil is usually well-drained but not enough for it to help grow drought-tolerant plants.
+Any high-quality potting soil is well-drained.
+But it is not enough for it to help grow drought-tolerant plants.

-Growing rosemary in unmodified potting soil has decidedly mixed outcomes.
-The majority of gardeners fail to keep the herb alive when using regular potting soil alone, although there are others who have managed to have their rosemary thrive in such a soil.
+Growing rosemary in unmodified potting soil has mixed outcomes.
+Most gardeners cannot keep the herb alive using regular potting soil alone.
+Others have managed to have their rosemary thrive in such soil.

-Since regular potting soil tends to be inadequate on its own when it comes to keeping rosemary alive, gardeners prefer adding perlite to it.
+Regular potting soil tends to be inadequate on its own when it comes to keeping rosemary alive.
+Gardeners prefer adding perlite to it.

-The magic of perlite is hidden in its ability to flush excess water out, without being a hydrophobic material.
-A hydrophobic material is one that doesn’t let water enter in the first place, which is something you do not want for your rosemary.
+A hydrophobic material does not let water enter in the first place.
+Water prevention is something you do not want for your rosemary.

-Mixing one part perlite to two parts potting soil creates the standard mix that you can use to grow your rosemary.
+Mixing one part perlite with two parts potting soil creates the standard mix.
+You can use this mix to grow your rosemary.

 I highly recommend using the famous Foxfarm Potting Soil.